-Clause 6 Children
+6. Children

-- i) Young people should be free to complete their time at school without unnecessary intrusion. - ii) A child under 16 must not be interviewed or photographed on issues involving their own or another child's welfare unless a custodial parent or similarly responsible adult consents. - iii) Pupils must not be approached or photographed at school without the permission of the school authorities. - iv) Minors must not be paid for material involving children's welfare, nor parents or guardians for material about their children or wards, unless it is clearly in the child's interest. - v) Editors must not use the fame, notoriety or position of a parent or guardian as sole justification for publishing details of a child's private life.
+- All pupils should be free to complete their time at school without unnecessary intrusion. - They must not be approached or photographed at school without permission of the school authorities. - iii) Children under 16 must not be interviewed or photographed on issues involving their own or another child's welfare unless a custodial parent or similarly responsible adult consents. - iv) Children under 16 must not be paid for material involving their welfare, nor parents or guardians for material about their children or wards, unless it is clearly in the child's interest. - Editors must not use the fame, notoriety or position of a parent or guardian as sole justification for publishing details of a child's private life.

-Clause 7 Children in sex cases
+7. Children in sex cases

-- 1. The press must not, even if legally free to do so, identify children under 16 who are victims or witnesses in cases involving sex offences. - 2.
+- The press must not, even if legally free to do so, identify children under 16 who are victims or witnesses in cases involving sex offences. - 2.
 In any press report of a case involving a sexual offence against a child - - i) The child must not be identified. - ii) The adult may be identified. - iii) The word "incest" must not be used where a child victim might be identified. - iv) Care must be taken that nothing in the report implies the relationship between the accused and the child.

-Clause 8 Hospitals
+8. Hospitals

-- i) Journalists must identify themselves and obtain permission from a responsible executive before entering non-public areas of hospitals or similar institutions to pursue enquiries. - ii) The restrictions on intruding into privacy are particularly relevant to enquiries about individuals in hospitals or similar institutions.
+- j) Journalists must identify themselves and obtain permission from a responsible executive before entering non-public areas of hospitals or similar institutions to pursue enquiries. - The restrictions on intruding into privacy are particularly relevant to enquiries about individuals in hospitals or similar institutions.

-Clause 9 Reporting of crime
+9. Reporting of Crime

-- (i) Relatives or friends of persons convicted or accused of crime should not generally be identified without their consent, unless they are genuinely relevant to the story. - (ii) Particular regard should be paid to the potentially vulnerable position of children who witness, or are victims of, crime.
-This should not restrict the right to report legal proceedings. - Clause 10 Clandestine devices and subterfuge - i) The press must not seek to obtain or publish material acquired by using hidden cameras or clandestine listening devices; or by intercepting private or mobile telephone calls, messages or emails; or by the unauthorised removal of documents or photographs; or by accessing digitally-held private information without consent. - ii) Engaging in misrepresentation or subterfuge, including by agents or intermediaries, can generally be justified only in the public interest and then only when the material cannot be obtained by other means.
+- Relatives or friends of persons convicted or accused of crime should not generally be identified without their consent, unless they are genuinely relevant to the story. - Particular regard should be paid to the potentially vulnerable position of children who witness, or are victims of, crime.
+This should not restrict the right to report legal proceedings.

+10. Clandestine devices and subterfuge

+- The press must not seek to obtain or publish material acquired by using hidden cameras or clandestine listening devices; or by intercepting private or mobile telephone calls, messages or emails; or by the unauthorised removal of documents or photographs; or by accessing digitally-held information without consent. - Engaging in misrepresentation or subterfuge, including by agents or intermediaries, can generally be justified only in the public interest and then only when the material cannot be obtained by other means.

-Clause 11 Victims of sexual assault
+11. Victims of sexual assault